Combing for Credentials: Active Pattern Extraction from Smart Reply: Extracting Sensitive Data

-\shortsection{Comparing Output Decoding Strategies} \autoref{fig:decoding_strategy} shows the number of injected SSD passwords extracted by the black-box attack against the GPT-2 and Bert2Bert models from attacks using the different output decoding strategies.
+\shortsection{Comparing Output Decoding Strategies} While the Service API adversary has no control over the model's output decoding strategy, we show that the models are susceptible to our Service API attack across all the commonly used output decoding strategies. \autoref{fig:decoding_strategy} shows the number of injected SSD passwords extracted by the Service API attack against the GPT-2 and Bert2Bert models from attacks using the different output decoding strategies.
 In these experiments, each SSD is inserted 10 times in the training set.
 As expected, the beam search strategy reveals the fewest SSD.
 This is because of the greedy decoding strategy of beam search that makes all the three output responses similar with only minor variations in tokens, thereby restricting the information leakage.
 The group beam search strategy divides the responses into different groups and ensures that the responses (beams) are different across different groups.
 Thus, this strategy allows for additional information leakage.
-As seen in \autoref{fig:decoding_strategy}, the group beam search reveals more password SSD than the beam search strategy on average across different numbers of black-box queries.
+As seen in \autoref{fig:decoding_strategy}, the group beam search reveals more password SSD than the beam search strategy on average across different numbers of queries.
 We also perform a randomized sampling output decoding strategy that combines top-$k$ sampling and top-$p$ nucleus sampling.
 The top-$k$ sampling only selects from the $k$ most probable tokens at any step of output decoding, and the top-$p$ nucleus sampling only selects the tokens that sum up to at least $0 \le p \le 1$ probability.
-We set $k = 50$ and $p = 0.93$ in our experiments as these give the most natural text responses.
+We set $k = 50$ and $p = 0.93$ in our experiments as these give the most natural text responses and they do not game the system in any way to reveal more SSDs.
+These hyperparameter values are in the typical ranges (see Table 1 in \cite{HoltzmanBDFC20}).
 This randomized sampling strategy allows for producing unique and natural output responses that are less likely to be similar, unlike the beam search strategy which suffers from significant duplication in the generated responses.
 (See \autoref{tab:gpt_outputs} in the appendix for sample outputs generated by the randomized sampling strategy on GPT-2 model.)
 As expected, randomized sampling is the most vulnerable to our pattern extraction attacks.
-As shown in \autoref{fig:decoding_strategy}, the black-box attack is able to extract around ten SSD passwords from both the GPT-2 and Bert2Bert models with just a single black-box query, whereas the beam search only reveals four passwords.
-When the black-box attack is repeated 20 times with different queries, the randomized sampling reveals 37 passwords from the top-3 responses of GPT-2 and 41 passwords from the top-3 responses of Bert2Bert.
+As shown in \autoref{fig:decoding_strategy}, the Service API attack is able to extract around ten SSD passwords from both the GPT-2 and Bert2Bert models with just a single query, whereas the beam search only reveals four passwords.
+When the Service API attack runs with 20 different queries , the randomized sampling reveals 37 passwords from the top-3 responses of GPT-2 and 41 passwords from the top-3 responses of Bert2Bert.
 In comparison, the beam search strategy only reveals 15 and 18 passwords from GPT-2 and Bert2Bert models respectively for the same setting.
 Since the randomized sampling strategy performs best in all of these experiments, for the remainder of this paper we only report results using this strategy.